ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 into rhythm.

 The one who leads the Broken
-home.
+home

 ---

 ## SCROLL 006 — THE TWELVE ZONES

-*The Astral Map of Resonantia*
+The Astral Map of Resonantia*

 Resonantia is not a flat world.
 It is a **frequency plane**—a shifting dimension of harmonic landscapes,